DareData/data-science-101/README.md

 Welcome to The Data Science 101 repository.

-The welcoming remarks presentation [can be found here](https://drive.google.com/open?id=1KWTDh6a1_68KMNVMDG70wZz0amPs_ijgkysFYsqVfqM)
+The welcoming remarks presentation [can be found here](https://drive.google.com/open?id=1KWTDh6a1_68KMNVMDG70wZz0amPs_ijgkysFYsqVfqM).

+[Here we have recorded the presentations](https://www.youtube.com/watch?v=0Vg-NaHsSXM&list=PLo3LSRSGRZNH13ooXSVBOnnA4uZtLbOU7) for most of the SLUs that were presented during the bootcamp weekend.
+Enjoy!

 Here is you'll find all information needed to setup your environment and the workflow you'll use during the course.